/loop — repeat on an interval

 Take a ticket, bug report, failing behavior, or customer complaint and turn it into a review-ready patch.
 Reproduce the failure in the smallest representative environment, prove the root cause, make the smallest credible fix, and rerun the original reproduction plus relevant regression tests.
 If the issue cannot be reproduced after two serious attempts, say so.
 Do not fold unrelated refactors into the patch.
 Finish with the cause, changed files, before-and-after proof, risks, and pull-request summary.

-debugginghigh risk
+debugginghigh riskclaude-codecodex

 prompt